15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 Lafayette's leadership noted that RMS replaced fragmented systems with one unified platform.
 Teams now update rates, policies, and inventory instantly across the group, operate remotely when needed, and focus less on manual work and more on delivering the genuine, consistent hospitality guests expect at every property.

-Hoteza, a global provider of guest-facing hospitality solutions, sought to further simplify the guest journey by enabling secure, contactless room access within its mobile app and check-in platform.
+Hoteza, a global provider of guest-facing hospitality solutions, sought to further simplify the guest process by enabling secure, contactless room access within its mobile app and check-in platform.
 Hotels needed a reliable mobile key experience that reduced friction at arrival while maintaining high security standards.

-By integrating Omnitec’s Mobile Key solution into the Hoteza platform, hotels can now offer seamless Bluetooth-based room access directly from guests’ smartphones.
+By integrating Omnitec's Mobile Key solution into the Hoteza platform, hotels can now offer Bluetooth-based room access directly from guests' smartphones.

-Results Achieved:
+Results achieved:

 • Contactless room access enabled through mobile devices using Bluetooth and proximity technology